-- Students on an F-1 or M-1 visa must prove proficiency with the English language upon applying to the school.
-The student must provide T.O.E.F.L.
-(Test of English as a Foreign Language) test results demonstrating intermediate proficiency.
-If the student is not able to provide this, the school will use the (CELSA) Combined English Language Skills Assessment and require a minimum score of Level 1. - The international student will be placed on probation for "poor attendance "if the student's cumulative attendance falls below 80% at the end of a term. - International students will spend an additional six (6) scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments for which attendance will be taken. - On a case-by-case basis, the Campus Director may grant an F-1 or M-1 student a maximum of 4 weeks' time off between terms as a result of circumstances for instances or illness or death in the family that may require out of the country travel.
-Time off must not exceed two (2) times per year - For additional information regarding regulations for International students visit: ice.gov or dhs.gov
+- Students on an f-1 or m-1 visa must prove proficiency with the English language upon applying to the school.
+The student must provide T.O.E.F.L.(Test of English as a Foreign Language) test results demonstrating intermediate proficiency.
+If the student is not able to provide this, the school will use the C.E.L.S.A.
+(Combined English Language Skills Assessment) and require a minimum score of level 1. - The international student will be placed on probation for "poor attendance "if the student's cumulative attendance falls below 80% at the end of a term. - International students will spend an additional six (6) scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments for which attendance will be taken. - On a case-by-case basis, the campus director may grant an f-1 or m-1 student a maximum of 4 weeks' time off between terms as a result of circumstances for instances or illness or death in the family that may require out of the country travel.
+Time off must not exceed one (1) time per year with a maximum of 4 weeks' time off between terms. - For additional information regarding regulations for international students visit: ice.gov or dhs.gov